intel/zephyr.js/docs/net.md

     Boolean listening;      // true if the server is listening Number maxConnections;  // maximum number of connections };

+dictionary AddressOptions {
+    Number port;          // Port the client should connect to (required) String host;          // Host the client should connect to String localAddress;  // Local address to bind to Number localPort;     // local port to bind to String family;        // Version of IP stack, deafults to 4 }

+dictionary AddressInfo {
+    Number port;    // Server port
+    String family;  // IPv4 or IPv6
+    String address; // IP address for the server
+}
 ```

 API Documentation